-Pro Setup lets Nest Pros configure advanced settings in order to set up complex systems, including dual-fuel systems, humidifiers/dehumidifiers and multi-speed fans.
+Pro Setup lets Nest Pros configure advanced settings in order to set up complex systems including heat pumps and dual-fuel systems.
 Pro Setup also activates a customer's extended warranty if the Nest Thermostat is purchased from and installed by a Pro.